rootrunsdeep/IDS-IPS-system/README.md

 By integrating Suricata, Wazuh, Fail2Ban, and UFW, the solution provides a practical IDS/IPS platform capable of detecting security events, monitoring endpoints, centralizing alerts, and enforcing defensive actions through automated response mechanisms.

 Note: Sensitive information such as IP addresses, credentials, hostnames, enrollment keys, and environment-specific configurations have been anonymized or replaced with placeholders for security purposes.

+A NOTE ON USING AI

+Before writing this, I went through a lot of troubleshooting while working on this project.
+I encountered numerous errors, and while using AI for solutions, I realized that some fixes contradicted previous configurations or requirements.
+In some cases, fixing one problem created another.

+I eventually realized that the issue wasn’t always the AI,it was also about how I was prompting it and how much I was relying on it instead of applying what I already knew.

+So, as you work through this project, don’t be afraid to use AI.
+If you get confused, stuck, or encounter an error, use AI to help you understand the problem, explain concepts, troubleshoot, and point you in the right direction.

+However, use AI as a tool, not as your brain.

+Don’t simply copy and paste everything AI gives you without understanding it.
+If AI does everything for you, you may complete the project without actually learning anything.
+The goal is not just to get the project working; the goal is to understand why it works and how to troubleshoot it when something goes wrong.

+Also, take your time when prompting AI.
+Be specific about what you are trying to achieve, what you have already done, the errors you are seeing, and what you expect to happen.
+A poorly written prompt can lead to a solution that creates more problems.

+Most importantly, combine AI’s assistance with your own knowledge and reasoning.
+Think about the suggestions it gives you, verify them, and understand what you are changing before applying them.

+“AI is a tool, not your brain.
+Use it to sharpen your thinking, not replace it.”

+“Don’t let experience alone be the teacher.
+Learn from others while you have the opportunity.”